jeremy9959/Mathematics-for-Machine-Learning/chapters/03-1-Bayesian-Inference.md

 If the condition number of a matrix  is large, then results from numerical analysis show that it is *almost singular* and its inverse becomes very sensitive to small changes in the entries of the matrix.
 However, the eigenvalues of $ND_0+sI$ are $N\lambda_{i}+s$ and so the condition number becomes $(N\lambda_1+s)/(N\lambda_k+s)$.
-For larger values of $\lambda$, this condition number shrinks, and so the inverse of the matrix $ND_0+sI$ becomes better behaved than $ND_{0}$.
+For larger values of $s$, this condition number shrinks, and so the inverse of the matrix $ND_0+sI$ becomes better behaved than $ND_{0}$.
 In this way, ridge regression helps to improve the numerical stability of the linear regression algorithm.

 A second way to look at Ridge regression is to go back to the discussion of the singular value decomposition of the matrix $X_{0}$ in section @sec-svd.
 There we showed that the SVD of